databendlabs/databend/docs/doc/02-cloud/index.md

 sidebar_label: Databend Cloud 🔥
 ---

 Getting tired of deployment headaches and managing infrastructure?

-Introducing [Databend Cloud](https://www.databend.com/) - the cloud-hosted version of Databend.
+Introducing [Databend Cloud](https://www.databend.com/) - the cloud-hosted version of Databend!
 With Databend Cloud, you can leverage the full capabilities of Databend without having to worry about deployment or infrastructure management.

 :::tip NOW IN BETA
 Don't miss out on the chance to try Databend Cloud during its private beta phase.
 Sign up for beta access now at https://www.databend.com/apply and receive a $200 coupon to kickstart your exploration of the platform.